expressvpn/xoth_location_tracker_investigation/README.md

 # ExpressVPN Digital Security Lab
-## Location Tracker App Investigation
+## Investigation Xoth: Location Trackers

-This repository contains the results of a January 2021 investigation into Android apps that contain location tracker SDKs.
+This repository contains the results of a January 2021 investigation into Android apps that contain location tracker Software Development Kits (SDKs).
+We call this effort "Investigation Xoth."
 This research was conducted by Sean O'Brien of the [ExpressVPN Digital Security Lab](https://expressvpn.com/digital-security-lab) with the aid of Esther Onfroy of the [Defensive Lab Agency](https://defensive-lab.agency).
-Findings are described on [our website](https://expressvpn.com/digital-security-lab).
+Findings are described on [our website](https://expressvpn.com/digital-security-lab/investigation-xoth).

 We encourage users to independently validate the investigation results.
 This information is released for consumer awareness only and should be interpreted by security professionals.